 Sugar in its many forms is now widely considered to be detrimental to health, especially in the quantities in which it is being consumed today.
 Researching sugars, however, is a minefield.
 Information can be confusing, conflicting and often inaccurate.
 There are all sorts of claims being made about good and bad sugars and customers’ increasing awareness has led to a flood of new sweeteners onto the market, many claiming to be the ‘healthi(er/est) alternative’.
 Not that you would know for sure, because of a lack of proper research – that is, research not done by someone with a vested interest.

-Digging under the marketing claims can be challenging, so we’d like to share with you what we know, based on current information.
+Digging under the marketing claims can be challenging, so we’d like to share with you what we know about sugars and natural sweeteners, based on current information.
 We’ve summarised the info on a long list of different sugars into a reference table, which you’ll see later in the article.
 It is not intended to be definitive, as there are, of course, many more sweeteners, and more emerging all the time as awareness builds around the dangers of excess sugar consumption.
 Use the following information to inform your buying choices and remember there is no ‘one size fits all’ formula to choosing the best sugar for you.

 When trying to get your head around sugar, the main factors to consider are processing, nutrients retained, type of sugar, glycaemic index and, most importantly, quantities used.

 Three main types of sugar

 - Glucose (monosaccharide): Metabolised in all cells and converted to energy.
 Requires insulin for transport into cells

 - Fructose (monosaccharide): Metabolised in the liver.
 Does not require insulin for metabolisation

 - Sucrose (disaccharide) = 50% glucose + 50% fructose